1. How long does it take for my application to be processed?

 - They are not in default of any obligations to the College.

 - They are not practicing social work in Nova Scotia on January 1 of the renewal year.

-- They are not practicing social work in Nova Scotia for reasons which may include but are not limited to: maternity leave; paternity or parental leave; long-term disability; long term leave of absence; return to school; inability to secure social work employment; residing out of province; retirement from a social work position.
+- reasons may include but are not limited to: maternity, paternity or parental leave; long-term disability; long term leave of absence; return to school; inability to secure social work employment; residing out of province; retirement from a social work position.

 9. By what means can I send my documents?